skip to Main Content

 • Difficulty hearing is a risk for developing impairments in cognition and learning.

-• Hearing difficulties create barriers between the person with impairment and the environment and richness of an experience.
-As a result, the formation of memories and ability to learn from the environment and/or experience is significantly interfered with since our senses play a big part in memory and learning.
+• As a result, the formation of memories and ability to learn from the environment and/or experience is significantly interfered with since our senses play a big part in memory and learning.

 • Goals